Yamagata Aritomo: Creation of the General Staff

 Following the Satsuma Rebellion, Yamagata worked to further professionalize and depoliticize the army.
 In reaction to the rebelliousness of soldiers who had joined Saigō, and to address grievances that had led to the Takebashi Mutiny of 1878, he issued the "Admonition to Soldiers" (gunjin kunkai), prepared for him by the scholar-official Nishi Amane, which stressed strict discipline and forbade soldiers from petitioning or questioning state policies.
 He reorganized the military along German lines and, in 1878, with the advice of his subordinate Katsura Tarō, established an independent Imperial Japanese Army General Staff, modeled on the Prussian system.
 This new body was responsible for military planning and command and reported directly to the emperor, not to the civilian government.
 This effectively separated military command from political administration, ensuring the army's autonomy from civilian control and becoming a major source of the military's political power in the following decades.

 To instill a uniform ideology in the new army, Yamagata was the principal force behind the Imperial Rescript to Soldiers and Sailors of 1882.
 This document, which he promulgated as a more far-reaching response to the growing influence of the Freedom and People's Rights Movement, served as the ethical code for all military personnel until the end of World War II.
 It emphasized absolute personal loyalty to the emperor as the soldier's highest duty, running counter to the democratic assertions of the movement, and strictly forbade any involvement in politics.
-It shaped the nationalist and reactionary ideological development of the army.
+It also shaped the nationalist and reactionary ideological development of the army.